agentcentral vs Amazon Ads MCP Server.

 Any client that supports remote MCP servers.
 Claude custom connectors and Claude Code use a signed connector URL from the dashboard.
 ChatGPT, Cursor, OpenClaw, and other header-capable MCP clients use the public MCP endpoint with a bearer API key.

-What Amazon data domains does agentcentral cover that Amazon’s MCP server doesn’t?+
+What domains does agentcentral cover beyond advertising?+

 Try the hosted side of the comparison.